 Rosa ‘Graham Thomas’ (shrub rose) in the Fragrance Garden.
 Photo by Alvina Lai.

-Rosa banksiae f. lutea (species rose) blooming in the Rose Garden.
+Rosa banksiae f. lutea (Lady Banks rose) blooming in the Rose Garden.
 Photo by Michael Stewart.

 Roses of Yesterday statue by Harriet Whitney Frishmuth Photo by Steven Severinghaus.